wubin28/wuzhenbens_playground/word_count_cpp/README.md

 Processes the input file, calculates word frequencies, and writes the results to the output file.
 It uses multithreading to process different parts of the file in parallel.

 Side Effects:
-- Prints various processing stage messages to standard output
+- Prints various processing stage messages using threadSafeOutput function
 - Creates and writes to the output file

 Input Parameters: